nuelsoft/http_get_cache/README.md

-# http_get_cache
+# HTTP Get Cache

-A cache wrapper for http get requests
+A cache wrapper for http GET requests
 This helps you achieve an "offline mode" for your flutter application.

 ## Installation